joemoose/psiops/docs/combat.md

 - **Heavy** weapons (RPGs, miniguns, and sniper rifles) deal +3 damage.
 - **Anomalous** weapons (enchanted, alien, or divine) deal +4 damage.

-Some weapons, such as explosives, may damage all targets in a close area rather than a single target.
+Some weapons with the *blast* quality, such as explosives, may damage all targets in a close area rather than a single target.

 ### Ammo

-Ranged weapons have an AMMO score set to 6 at the beginning of each mission.
+Ranged weapons have an *ammo* score set to 6 at the beginning of each mission.

-**Check off 1 AMMO** for any attack that *fails* or *partially succeeds*.
+**Check off 1 ammo** for any attack roll that *fails* with a 6 or less or *partially succeeds* with a 7 to 9.

-When  AMMO is reduced to 0, the weapon is out of ammunition and can’t be used until restocked.
+When *ammo* is reduced to 0, the weapon is out of ammunition and can’t be used until restocked.

-- Finding ammunition for a weapon during a mission increases AMMO by 1.
+- Finding ammunition for a weapon during a mission increases *ammo* by 1.
-- Choosing RESUPPLY during a rendezvous, as described in the Recovery section, can refill one weapon’s AMMO to 6.
+- Choosing *resupply* during a rendezvous, as described in the Recovery section, can refill one weapon’s *ammo* to 6.

 ## Taking Damage